 Once we arrived at the hotel, as we were storing our bikes in the garage, I reminded Adonis and Ohmygod that they were on their own for dinner, as it was another of what the company referred to as “independent nights.”
 Since Ghent is a fairly large city, known for its university and night-life, there were plenty of restaurant options, but few that served particularly interesting or “authentic” food.

-There was an exception, however, which is where I planned on having a nice quiet meal on my own, filled with people watching and plenty of Belgian beer.
-The Eetkaffee De Lieve is located about 100 meters from the Gravensteen castle, but feels like it is off the beaten path.
-I go there every time that I am in town and there are four constants: I am the only one there not speaking Flemish, the food is always good, impossible to pronounce, and takes forever to get served.
+There was an exception, however, which is where I planned on having a nice quiet meal on my own, filled with people-watching and plenty of Belgian beer.
+The Eetkaffee De Lieve is located about 100 meters from the Gravensteen castle but feels like it is off the beaten path.
+I go there every time that I am in town and there are four constants: I am the only one there not speaking Flemish, the food is always good, everything on the menu is impossible to pronounce, and it takes forever to get served.

 A perfect evening was ahead of me.

 After a shower and a bit of paperwork, I headed downstairs to the hotel bar for a beer.
 It was not the brightest idea I had ever had, since if I ran into any of the clients on the trip, they would invariably ask me where I was having dinner forcing me to either lie or surrender my only “free” night of the trip.
 Yet, there I was, ordering a Rochefort 10, perhaps my favorite Trappist beer.
 Yes, I know that Westvleteren 12 gets most of the accolades from all of the “experts” but the Rochefort 10, with its thick, rich, and hearty style certainly encourages one to slow down and contemplate life (or at least ponder whether to have another).